Kevin Janison is a native of Los Angeles where he is an alumnus of Fairfax High School, then California State University, Northridge.

 Kevin is also an accomplished author of award-winning children's books.
 The Deputy Dorkface series takes kids' antics and turns them into fast-paced, action-packed, funny adventures, with subtle life lessons.
 Several of his books have received "Picture Book of the Year" honors, from two different organizations.
 He shares his stories, plus demonstrates the writing and editing process in schools throughout the country each year.
 He has been a passionate advocate, inspiring more reading and writing amongst elementary students during his school presentations.

 An avid tennis enthusiast, Kevin is often found on local courts.
 And... to add a little excitement, looks forward to that week each Spring traveling to the Plains to chase tornadoes.
-Kevin is married to Terri, who is a Vice President for the United Way, and has a daughter, Taylor, and son, Colin.
+Kevin is married to Terri, who is CEO of the Grant A Gift Autism Foundation.
+They have a daughter, Taylor, and son, Colin.